evansgl/dolibarr-mydata/mydata/README.md

 ## Features

-This module sends invoices to AADE myDATA service.
+This module pushes invoices to AADE myDATA service.

 Developed by evansgl@gmail.com
 <br>